disloops/disloops.github.io/_posts/2015-12-05-hosting-anonymous-ftp.md

 This enables "Explicit TLS" connections.

 {: .notice--info}
-**FYI:** TLS has been removed from the FTP server because I don't want to manage my own certificates now that the main `disloops.com` domain is hosted on Github Pages.
+**Note:** TLS has since been removed from the FTP server because I don't want to manage my own certificates now that the main `disloops.com` domain is hosted on Github Pages.

 # Server Configuration